uber-archive/viewport-mercator-project/README.md

 # viewport-mercator-project

-Utility for converting to and from latitude and longitude coordiantes, given a map viewport projection.
+Utility for converting to and from latitude and longitude coordinates, given a map viewport projection.
 Initially built for use with [MapboxGL](https://github.com/mapbox/mapbox-gl-js) but useful for most web mapping libraries that support floating point zoom levels.